Guided Fishing Trip Frequently Asked Questions

 When can I be denied boarding or future booking?

-You can be denied boarding or future booking if in the judgement of the guide that you are likely to pose a risk to the safety and operation of the vessel, others, or yourself.
+You can be denied boarding or future booking if I judge that you are likely to pose a risk to the safety and operation of the vessel, others, or yourself.
+Willful destruction of equipment, harming others, or making realistic threats against others will result in being denied future booking.